Daniel W. Dietrich II Young Alumni Fund

 - Determination of eligibility: A member of the Institutional Research department of Curtis will verify your alumni status and review that you have completed all of the steps in the application.

 - Review of applications: All eligible proposals will be reviewed by a diverse panel of reviewers drawn primarily from the Curtis alumni community.
-The names of the review panel will not be made public and the names of the applicants will not be disclosed to the review panel.
+The evaluation process is double-blind.
+The names of the review panel will not be made public during the evaluation process and the names of the applicants will not be disclosed to the review panel.

-- expressed impact that the funding will have on the project’s success, and the
+- Expressed impact that the funding will have on the project’s success

 Yes.
 Please write to email@example.com to express interest and coordinate.